Oracle’s 2025 Prospects: Growth, Risks, and Market Insights

 Oracle Cloud Infrastructure

-Cloud services for computing, storage, and networking.
+Cloud computing services for computing, storage, and networking.

 NetSuite

-A cloud-based business management suite for small to medium-sized businesses.
+Cloud-based business management suite for small to medium-sized businesses.

 Revenue Evolution

 Oracle has shown a consistent growth trajectory in its revenue over the past few years.
-Below is a table summarizing the revenue, EBITDA, EBIT, net income, and EPS from 2021 to 2025:

 Year